MyBord/mybord-server/docs/build.md

   * The exposed port that the server will run on.
   * NOTE: This env var **must** be named `PORT` because Heroku uses this env var to declare what port the node.js application must run on when the application is deployed to Heroku.
-Because of this, *this prod.env file should not include this env var*.
+Because of this, *any .env file that is used to deploy to heroku should not include this env var*.
 * **`PRISMA_ENDPOINT`**:
   * The endpoint that our prisma instance should run on.
   * NOTE: for the prod.env file, you can find the necessary http endpoint in our prisma cloud app